+test correctly could result in a maladiffinistration investigation.
 Format Paper 1: questions consists of a single test paper.
 Pupils will have 45 minutes to complete Paper 1.
-Equipment Each pupil will need the equipment specified below: a blue/black pen or a dark pencil.
-Rubbers are allowed, but please encourage pupils to cross out answers they wish to change instead of rubbing them out.
-Pupils are not allowed: dictionaries electronic spell checkers bilingual word lists or electronic translators.
-Assistance You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, e.g. indicating that an answer is correct or incorrect, or suggesting the pupil looks at an answer again.
+Equipment Each pupil will need the equipment specified below: a dark pencil or blue or black pen Rubbers are allowed, but please encourage pupils to cross out answers they wish to change instead of rubbing them out.
+Highlighter pens may be used if this is normal classroom practice.
+Pupils are not allowed: dictionaries or electronic spell checkers bilingual word lists or electronic translators Assistance Pupils should not require any assistance during the administration of Paper 1: questions.
+You must ensure that nothing you say or do during the test could be interpreted as giving pupils an advantage, for example, indicating that an answer is correct or incorrect, or suggesting the pupil look at an answer again.
 There is no specific hearing impairment guidance for this test, but be careful when signing to ensure you do not convey information that would give pupils an advantage.
 Guidance for administering the test to pupils with a visual impairment is contained in the modified test packs.
 The document 'Notes for readers in the English grammar, punctuation and spelling test' gives examples of how to read particular types of question in Paper 1.
 If a pupil asks a question about test content, you may explain or rephrase a question provided you do not give away subject-specific information.
-For example, if a question asks to 'insert a pair of commas', 'insert' may be explained, but not 'commas'.
+For example, if a question asks to 'insert a pair of commas,' insert' may be explained, but not 'commas.'
 The examples below illustrate how to deal with some common situations.
-Q. I don't understand the question.
-A. Read the question again and underline the words that tell you what to do.
-Q. What does 'adverb' mean?
-A. I can't tell you, but think hard and try to remember.
+Question: I don't understand the question.
+Answer: Read the question again and underline the words that tell you what to do.
+Question: What does 'adverb' mean?
+Answer: I can't tell you, but think hard and try to remember.
 We can talk about it after the test.
 You must not explain any subject-specific terminology.
 If any other word in a question is unfamiliar to pupils, you may explain it, or show them objects or pictures to help them understand.
-Before the test begins Review the list of pupils with any particular individual needs, e.g. pupils who are allowed additional time, who need support from a scribe or a reader or who may need a transcript made at the end of the test.
+Before the test begins Review the list of pupils with any particular individual needs, for example, pupils who are allowed additional time, who need support from a scribe or a reader or who may need a transcript made at the end of the test.
 It is important that the pupils' names on their tests match the names on the test attendance register.
 Check with your test co-ordinator whether any pupil in your group is known by a different name in school, or has changed their name since pupil registration.
 This is so you can remind the pupil to write the correct name on their test paper.
 Read 'Notes for readers in the English grammar, punctuation and spelling test'.
 Write the school's name and DfE number on a board that is visible to all pupils.
 Leave space on the board to write the start and finish times of the test.